them-es/Billy/readme.txt

 * Initial public release in the WordPress Plugin directory

 == Changelog ==

+= 1.2.1 =
+* PDF footer: Use the date on which the post was published instead of the current date

 = 1.2.0 =
 * Allow more formatting options in descriptions: Replace RichText components with InnerBlocks components.